Graduate Emphasis

 I want to do the emphasis.
 What do I do now?

 There is an easy application process to declare an emphasis.
-Applicantsmust submit an application via email to the Graduate Emphasis Director, Prof. Louis DeSipio (ldesipio@uci.edu).
-The application can be found "here."
+Applicants must submit an application via email to the Graduate Emphasis Director, Prof. Alana LeBron (alebron@uci.edu).
+You can access the application form (opens in a new tab) here.

 I have never taken a Chicano/Latino Studies class.
 Can I still apply for the emphasis?